aayien-IITI/emp_manag_crud/README.md

 # Employee Management System

 This is a Spring Boot-based CRUD application for managing employee data.
-It provides functionality to create, read, update, and delete employee records using Spring MVC, Spring Data JPA, Thymeleaf, and a MySQL database (or any other DB of your choice).
+It provides functionality to create, read, update, and delete employee records using Spring MVC, Spring Data JPA, Thymeleaf, and a MySQL database.

 ![Home Page](./screenshots/crud.png)